JongseokYu/SKKU-P-SAT/README.md

 # SKKU-P-SAT
 Sungkyunkwan University Statistical Analytixs Club P-SAT 29th

-as 2022-1 semester Team Linear Algebra team memeber,
+as a team member of Linear Algebra in 2022-1st semester,

-2022-2 semester Team Regression Analysis team leader
+and a team leader of Regression Analysis in 2022-2nd semester

 solved the weekly coding problem.